 - Puerto Rico: 31.3% projected growth

 Training at radiation therapist schools

-Education is important in this high-tech health care career.
-Employers tend to hire radiation therapists with an associate or bachelor's degree, the BLS notes.
-Training programs involve the technical training you need in radiation equipment, plus coursework in human anatomy and physiology, research methodology, math, and science.
+Training programs consist of practical training in the operation and maintenance of radiation equipment plus coursework in human anatomy and physiology, research methodology, math, and science.
+Some schools also offer online health degrees that can help prepare students for careers in radiation therapy.
 In order to become licensed, aspiring radiation therapists must graduate from a program that has been certified by the American Registry of Radiologic Technologists (ARRT) and pass a certification exam.

 Cost of Living Data Series: Third Quarter 2014, Missouri Economic Research and Information Center, Missouri Department of Economic Development,